I'm Shannon Ratigan. I'm a percussionist with over 30 years of experience, all genre's. I'm available for session work,

 commercials.
 I was also a frequent guest performer on "The Tonight Show With Jay Leno" for 8 seasons.

-I'm a member of AFTRA/SAG, the two major performing arts unions.
+I'm a member of AFTRA/SAG, the two major performing arts unions that merged into one.

 My mission statement is: To help people discover their own sense of rhythm, at their own pace.